spuranam/devspaces/docs/know-issues.md

 | **10/28 update**: To be discussed before starting the implementation.                  |

 > **Note**: This can be tricky as changing the IdP means changing OpenShift Users IDs.
 From an OpenShift point of view users are different, so losing access to the existing workspaces looks expected.
 Now if that means that existing users (but new from OCP point of view) cannot use Dev Spaces at all, they cannot even create new workspaces, that’s an issue.
 In fact if the new old and names match, the namespace will be the same, and the new user may not be able to use Dev Spaces.
 In this case some possible workarounds may be: deleting the existing namespace and [pre-create the new namespaces](https://access.redhat.com/documentation/en-us/red_hat_openshift_dev_spaces/3.2/html/administration_guide/configuring-che#preprovisioning-projects), or changing the spec.devEnvironments.defaultNamespace.template.

+## 9. Use storageClass defined in the CR

+DevSpace v3.3 does not honor the storageClass defined in the CR, [for example](./CheCluster.yaml#L56)

 ## Refs
 - [Support UBI9](https://issues.redhat.com/browse/CRW-3261)